Bitcoin-Jungle/bitcoin-jungle-mobile/README.md

 Clone into the project and open it in your text editor / IDE.

-Add the following key values to `android/grade.properties` MYAPP_UPLOAD_STORE_PASSWORD=YOUR_PASSWORD_HERE MYAPP_UPLOAD_KEY_PASSWORD=YOUR_PASSWORD_HERE
+Add the following key values to a new file you create in your root directory: `~/.gradle/gradle.properties` MYAPP_UPLOAD_STORE_PASSWORD=YOUR_PASSWORD_HERE MYAPP_UPLOAD_KEY_PASSWORD=YOUR_PASSWORD_HERE

-cd into the directory
+cd into the app directory

 if you are running on MacOS, you will need to:
 - `brew tap homebrew/cask-versions`